svmoskalyov/mikrotik-rb-script/README.md

 ### Configuration

-...before...
+... before ...

 - connect a laptop to ether1 port
-- run to winbox and connect to router (login: admin, password:(none))
+- run to winbox and connect to router
+  > (login: admin, password:(none))
 - run to terminal
 - reset configuration